 Alberta’s first provincial parks were established in 1932 and today offer a wide range of recreation and tourism experiences.
 The topography of the province encompasses mountains, prairies, forest and badlands resulting in diverse opportunities for outdoor adventure.

 More than 100 of the Alberta Parks campgrounds are non-reservable, offering only first-come, first-served camping.
 The more popular ones will require reservations, particularly during long weekends and the summer school holiday break.
-Reservations for Alberta Campgrounds have opened for 2022 on a rolling 90-day basis.
+Reservations for Alberta Campgrounds are available on a rolling 90-day basis.
 You can reserve a campground up to 90 days in advance of your arrival.
 The maximum number of nights bookable is 10 but there’s no maximum nights per park per year.

 Despite its long cold winters, Saskatchewan is reputed to be the sunniest province in Canada.
 Blessed with hot summers, living skies, numerous lakes and sun-kissed fields for as far as the eye can see, Saskatchewan is made for camping.
-Online reservations for Saskatchewan Parks generally open around early April and most campgrounds begin operating from the May long weekend.
+Online reservations for Saskatchewan Parks generally will open in February and most campgrounds begin operating from the May long weekend.
 Park entry fees are charged in addition to camping fees.

 Campers have the option to choose their preferred camping spot in 24 provincial parks, many of which are close to fishing, golfing, swimming and other recreational activities.

 Left: Cypress Hills Provincial Park, Saskatchewan Right: Spruce Woods Provincial Park, Manitoba

 The most easterly of Canada’s prairie provinces, Manitoba is a land of lakes, forest, rivers and mountains stretching from northern Arctic tundra to southern rolling farmland.
 Its motto “Strong and Free” is an apt description for a land mass covering 650,000 square kilometres and home to only 1.3 million people.